martincusack979/data-representation-project/README.md

 5. Run using Python interpreter 3.9.18.

 ### This repository contains:
-1. A folder entitled **dvds_Database_files** containing all the Python files used in creating the database functions for the project.
+1. A folder entitled **dvds_Database_files** containing all the Python files used in creating the database table entitled "DVDs".
-2. A folder entitled **HTMLfiles** containing all the separate HTML and JavaScript files which were created for the web interface.
-3. A HTML file entitled **dvdViewer.html** which contains the web interface and the AJAX requests required to perfrom CRUD operations.
+2. A HTML file entitled **dvdViewer.html** which contains the interface and AJAX requests required to perform CRUD operations on the "DVDs" webpage.
-4. A Python file entitled **dvds_server.py** which contains the Flask server which was created for the project.
-The server provides a RESTful API which performs CRUD operations on DVDs.
+4. A Python file entitled **dvds_server.py** which runs the Flask server created for the project.
+The server serves a RESTful API which can perform CRUD operations on the "DVDs" webpage.
 5. An **images** folder.
 6. A **.gitignore** file and a **readme** file.